GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Success Criteria

-- All the cells from the provided Colab notebook has been run successfully.
+- All the cells from the provided Python notebook has been run successfully.
 - There's a new _Logistic Regression_ model, `churn_model`, in the `dwh` dataset that predicts whether a customer will churn or not, trained on the prepared training data.

 ### Learning Resources